awslego/amazon-sagemaker-model-serving-using-aws-cdk/README.md

 ## **Repository structure**

-This repository is basically a CDK-Project, but it is organized as follows so that MLDevOps(ML Scientist + SW Developer + Infra Operator) can collaborate.
+This repository is basically a CDK-Project, but it is organized so that MLDevOps(ML Scientist + SW Developer + Infra Operator) can collaborate.

-- bin/stack directory: for Infra Operator
-- codes/lambda directory: for SW Developer
-- models/model-a: for ML Scientist
-- config/app-config.json: a place where all developer(MLDevOps) can collaborate, ***Configuration Driven Development*** approach can coordinate each other's interfaces through configuration.

 ![ProjectStructure](docs/asset/project_structure.png)

 ## **Solution coverage**

 When considering AI/ML services development & operation (DevOps), there are various considerations other than model serving.
-For example, A/B testing, monitoring, data collection, etc. should be considered together for continuous service improvement.
-To meet these considerations, this solution covers the areas highlighted in the figure below.

 - Model Deployment: Models Archiving, Multiple Models Serving, Realtime Prediction
 - Monitoring & Debugging: Endpoint Testing, Resource Monitoring